pocable/JDRD-Web-Application/README.md

 Create a .env file in the main folder and enter the following information
 ```
 REACT_APP_DLAPI_LINK = INSERT LINK HERE
-REACT_APP_DLAPI_API_KEY = INSERT KEY HERE
 ```
 Since these are environment variables set them when deploying.
 This system only communicates with API's so no paths are needed.
-DLAPI must have the jackett module enabled in order to use JDRD.
+DLAPI must have the jackett module enabled and the session module enabled in order to use JDRD.

 ## Setup
 Use the [docker container](https://hub.docker.com/repository/docker/pocable/jdrd-web-application) provided to make it easier, otherwise do the following steps: